Despite weather chaos, Wacken heavy metal festival rocks on – DW – 08/03/2023

 Fans were disappointed and annoyed by the decision, and criticized the lack of communication.

-The consequences of the entry ban for some of the ticket holders remains unclear.
+The consequences of the entry ban for some of the ticket holders remain unclear.
 "We will keep you posted and ask you for your patience," the organizers said.

 Festival co-founder Jensen stressed to German press agency dpa that security was the organizers' top priority in making the decision to curb entry, and thanked the festival team, city officials and local residents who had offered places for people to sleep.